Scalable Casino Platform Architecture: A Practical Guide

 1) Identity + player profile

-What it handles: login, MFA, device checks, player limits, preferences, and session tokens.
-How to scale it: keep auth endpoints stateless, store sessions in shared cache, and rate-limit OTP/login to reduce abuse during spikes.
+Handles login, MFA, device checks, player limits, preferences, and session tokens.
+Keep auth endpoints stateless, store sessions in shared cache, and rate-limit login flows during spikes.

 2) Wallet + ledger (the heart of the platform)